Vehicle Control for Supervisors

 Note: When driving a car without ABS, the old rules still apply.
 Don’t “slam” the brakes.
 Rather, press the brake pedal firmly.
 The intention is to stop quickly, but also to avoid locking the brakes and skidding.
 Skidding causes a loss of control and requires more distance to stop.

 Air bags: Air bags are designed to work with seat belts, which must be worn for the air bags to be effective.
-Since air bags deploy out of the wheel on impact, it’s important to keep your hands and arms clear.
+The use of a safety belt allows the driver to stay behind the wheel in order to take advantage of the airbag.
+Since air bags deploy out of the wheel on impact, it’s important to keep your hands and arms in the recommended position.

 Steering wheel hand position: Most of us were taught to position our hands at 10 and 2 o’clock on the steering wheel.
 It’s now suggested that you hold the wheel at 9 and 3 or 8 and 4 o’clock.
-This gives you better vehicle control.
+This gives you better vehicle control and also lessens the risk of injury if the airbag was to deploy.